Quantum scarring enhances non-Markovianity of subsystem dynamics

-It so happens with many scarred models that their scar states are approximately equally spaced in energy and so the scarred subspaces take the form of towers \cite{Moudgalya2022,Chandran2023}.
-When an initial state in a quench dynamics of these systems happens to be a superposition of these tower states, observables and entanglement entropies are expected to exhibit oscillations for long times.
+It happens with many scarred models that their scar states are approximately equally spaced in energy and so the scarred subspaces take the form of towers \cite{Moudgalya2022,Chandran2023}.
+When an initial state in a quench dynamics of these systems happens to be a near-perfect superposition of these tower states, the resultant dynamics is essentially restricted to the scarred subspace, and thus becomes practically disconnected from the rest of the Hilbert space.
+In that case, one expects entanglement entropies (and also physical observables) to exhibit long-lasting oscillations.
 However, it turns out that this does not happen for most known models of scarred QMBS, owing to a recently proposed no-go theorem that seems to govern most of these cases \cite{Odea2025}.
 As such, scarred QMBS with oscillatory entanglement dynamics are a minority and therefore of special interest.
-The most well-known quantum scarred model, the PXP model, exhibits imperfect signatures (fidelity revivals and oscillations in entanglement entropies) of scarred dynamics in its base form, but these become stronger and more persistent with the inclusion of certain quasi-local terms in the PXP Hamiltonian with tunable and optimal coefficients \cite{Choi2019}.
+The most well-known quantum scarred model, the PXP model, exhibits imperfect signatures of scarred dynamics in its base form, but these become stronger and more persistent with the inclusion of certain quasi-local terms in the PXP Hamiltonian with tunable and optimal coefficients \cite{Choi2019}.